microsoft/covid-vaccine-bot/policies.md

 ### name.usa::cdc/north_carolina/state_name Active Phase (current)

-* Are you at least 16 years of age?
+* Are you at least 12 years of age?
-	* COVID-19 vaccines are available in North Carolina to everyone ages 16 and older.
-What you should know:
-- The vaccine is free everywhere in North Carolina.
-- No photo ID or insurance is needed.
-- Depending on where you get your vaccine, you may need to make an appointment.
-- U.S. citizenship is not required or checked. (see [here](https://covid19.ncdhhs.gov/vaccines))
+	* The Pfizer vaccine is authorized for those ages 12 and older.
+The Moderna and Johnson and Johnson/Janssen vaccines are authorized for those ages 18 and older.

 ## name.usa::cdc/north_dakota/state_name